DND-DRDC-RDDC/OS_PyCoMod/README.md

 ![image](https://user-images.githubusercontent.com/86741975/125520231-accec0af-5762-4c4e-9002-7b179df6089f.png)

-# Nested models
+# Nested models and model initialization

 SIRplus models support nesting, so any SIRplus model can be used as an element inside another model.
-For example, if we have two sub-populations with different transmission dynamics and a certain degree of mixing between them, we can create a new model, *mix_sir*, that contains the two instances of of the *mc_sir* model defiend previously.
+For example, if we have two sub-populations with different transmission dynamics and a certain degree of mixing between them, we can create a new model, *mix_sir*, that contains the two instances of of the *mc_sir* model defined previously.

 ```Python
 class mix_sir(sp.model):